General Information and Timeline

 For applicants who have attended formal academic, daycare, or enrichment programs (whether part-time or full-time), the following supporting documents are required:

 These recommendations may be requested from your child’s current school via our online application.
-Recommendations and school records are confidential and must be conveyed directly from school to school, whether electronically (to email@example.com) or by mail.
+Recommendations and school records are confidential and must be conveyed directly from school to school, either electronically (to firstname.lastname@example.org) or by mail.

 Diversity & Values